arielherself/espresso/README.md

 <em>3 across </em>Its illegal to do this with some firewood in New York State (6)

+## Global hunger on the rise

+On Sunday millions of people around the world gather at marches, marathons and concerts to observe the UN’s World Food Day.
+But the mood is sour.
+[Global grain prices](https://te.arielherself.xyz/leaders/2022/05/19/the-coming-food-catastrophe), which fell over the summer, have climbed back to where they were soon after Russia invaded Ukraine.
+A stronger dollar, and weak economic growth, have squeezed household and government budgets.
+The World Food Programme reckons a record 345m people are facing acute [food insecurity](https://te.arielherself.xyz/graphic-detail/2022/03/09/progress-to-eradicate-global-hunger-is-stalling), up from 193m in 2021.

+A longer-term difficulty is that food supply may fall far short of demand.
+The bumper crop—including Russia’s record wheat harvest—that stopped this year from becoming a catastrophe, are unlikely to be repeated.
+Farmers skimping on expensive fertilisers may also dampen yields.
+A UN-brokered deal under which Russia has allowed grain exports from Ukrainian ports expires in November, and its extension is uncertain.
+The seeds of disaster are being sown.

 ## The winners of this week’s quiz

 Thank you to everyone who took part in this week’s quiz.
 The winners, chosen at random from each continent, were: